 A VOP case begins either when a person is arrested for a new crime by a police officer or when a probation officer goes to the sentencing judge and presents a warrant for the probationer’s arrest.

 How is a violation of probation different from other charges?

 VOP cases are unique in that they are not new criminal offenses, but rather a continuation of the original criminal case.
-At sentencing on a violation of probation the court can sentence the probationer to any sentence that was legal at the time of the original sentencing.
+At sentencing, on a violation of probation, the court can sentence the probationer to any sentence that was legal at the time of the original sentencing.
 Time spent on probation does not get credited against an incarceration sentence at VOP sentencing.
-In addition, a probation is not entitled to a jury trial for a VOP and the standard of proof is much lower for the state in proving a VOP.
-VOP’s are also unique and difficult for probationers because the violater is not entitled to a bond on a VOP case.
-The decision to grant a bond is completely discretionary and the court is not required to allow a probation violater to bond out of jail pending hearing.
+In addition, probation is not entitled to a jury trial for a VOP, and the standard of proof is much lower for the state in proving a VOP.
+VOP’s are also unique and difficult for probationers because the violator is not entitled to a bond on a VOP case.
+The decision to grant a bond is completely discretionary, and the court is not required to allow a probation violator to bond out of jail pending a hearing.

 What can I do if I have violated my probation?